automl/DeepCAVE/docs/plugins/cost_over_time.rst

 .. note::
-    For non-deterministic runs (i.e. multiple seeds evaluated per configuration), only configurations evaluated on the maximum number of seeds are considered to choose the best configuration at a given time from.
+    For non-deterministic runs (i.e. multiple seeds evaluated per configuration), only configurations evaluated on the maximum number of seeds are considered for choosing the best configuration at a given point in time.

-This plugin is capable of answering following questions:
+This plugin is capable of answering the following questions:

 * Does the optimizer converge?
-* How performs optimizer A in comparison to optimizer B?
-Is optimizer A better than optimizer B?
+* How does optimizer A compare to optimizer B?
+Is optimizer A more effective than optimizer B?
-* How long does the optimizer need to reach a certain objective value?
+* How long does it take for the optimizer to reach a specific objective value?

 Inputs and Filters
 ------------------

-The objective is used to compare the runs on the y-axis.
-The option "x-axis" is a convenient way to influence the x-axis to your needs.
-If you are viewing a run which takes long, then the logarithmic option would be best for you.
-If you want to know how many configurations the optimizer needed to achieve a specific result, then "evaluated configurations" would be the choice for you.
+The objective is used to compare runs along the y-axis.
+You can adjust the x-axis to suit your needs using the available options.
+For long-running processes, a logarithmic scale is often more useful.
+If you want to see how many configurations the optimizer needed to achieve a specific result, selecting "evaluated configurations" will provide that insight.

-Aditionally, you can specify whether you would like to see runs and/or groups or not.
+Additionally, you can choose to display either individual runs, groups of runs, or both.

 Interpretation
 --------------

 As mentioned above, the resulting graph shows the objective values on the y-axis and the time on the x-axis.
-Based on the lines, you can see when a run/group is performing better/worse to the others and to which time.
-This graph is perfect to determine which optimizer converges faster and/or if the optimizer converges at all.
+By examining the lines, you can determine when a particular run or group outperforms or underperforms relative to others, and at what times.
+This graph is particularly useful for assessing which optimizer converges more quickly and whether the optimizer converges at all.

-In contrast to the runs, groups show the mean and standard deviation of all included runs of the group.
-Use this feature to see how much spread between multiple runs exists.
+In contrast to individual runs, groups show the mean and standard deviation across all runs within the group.
+This feature helps you understand the variability and spread among multiple runs.

 .. image:: ../images/plugins/cost_over_time.png